Application Process (Top)

 For answers to many of your questions, please visit the FAQ's page.

-*To see the most up-to-date information regarding your financial aid status and billing information, please log into your ISIS account.
+*To see the most up-to-date information regarding your financial aid status and billing information, please log into your SIS account.

-Did you know you could do the following in your ISIS account?
+Did you know you could do the following in your SIS account?

 Eligibility Criteria (Top)

 - Student must be enrolled or accepted into a graduate program leading to a degree or certificate.

 - Student must be a U.S. Citizen, permanent resident or eligible non-citizen (see Citizenship Documentation below).

 - Student must be enrolled at least half-time in two courses or six credits (not including audited courses) during the semesters in which they wish to borrow federal loan.

 - Student must not be in default on a Federal Direct or Stafford Loan, Federal Perkins Loan, or owe a refund for a Federal Pell Grant or Federal Supplemental Educational Opportunity Grant (SEOG) at any institution.
 Students whose loans were dismissed because of bankruptcy are considered to be in default and are not eligible for federal aid.

 - Students must be registered for Selective Service (male students 18 to 25 years).